burnsmod/burnsmod.github.com/_posts/2012-05-28-Top-Free-Services-For-Startups-To-Use-And-Abuse.md

 With the basic install Google Analytics will summarize your incoming traffic, inbound search keywords, and target demographics.
 Integrate Google Analytics with [Google Webmaster Tools](https://www.google.com/webmasters/tools/home?hl=en) and you will also get to see a summary of impressions vs clicks for your website in Google search results.

 For advanced SEO, [SEOMoz](http://www.seomoz.org) offers a 1-month free trial for their advanced SEO analytics.
 I'm doing this now and find it tremendously helpful.
 Starting with a full scan of your website, it gives you a laundry list of errors and warnings that would impact your search results.
 What's even more impressive is the ability to enter your competitor's websites into a comparison chart comparing their estimated PageRank vs your own.
 The membership costs $99/month after the first month, so while I think it'd be worth it for a larger corporation.. until then be sure to cancel your membership before the trial month is up unless you want to spend the $99/month.

+For A/B testing, you can use [Google Website Optimizer](http://www.google.com/websiteoptimizer) even if you chose Jekyll to host your website statically.
+GWO uses the Google Analytics javascript framework to register pageloads and conversions.
+To start a test, add a javascript snippet to your variation pages and a separate snippet for your conversion goal, and your A/B test is implemented.
+Very simple.

 ## Forum